vidya/misc-ruby-code/README.md

 list_shuffle.rb
 ---------------

   Program for shuffling an input list of numbers.
-For example

     input:    a list like [1,2,3,4,5]
     output:   a random rearrangement of input, e.g. [5,3,4,1,2]